Keep Up With McLean!

 Not all repetitive behaviors are compulsions.
 To determine whether a behavior is truly compulsive, think about the purpose and the context.

-For example, brushing your teeth and washing your face before bed are both rituals, but they are not compulsions because they serve a clear purpose.
+For example, brushing your teeth and washing your face (in a non-ritualized, time-consuming manner) before bed are both rituals, but they are not compulsions if they are not done in a ritualistic form and in an effort to alleviate distress/an unwanted intrusive thought.
 Similarly, spending eight hours every day organizing books is not a compulsion if you work in a library.

 To qualify as a compulsion, a behavior must be driven by the individual’s desire to escape feelings of fear or anxiety.
 In most cases, the individual would rather not do these things but feels they have no choice.